majacQ/flit/doc/pyproject_toml.rst

 .. note::

    Older version of Flit (up to 0.11) used a :doc:`flit.ini file <flit_ini>` for similar information.
-Flit can still read these files for now, but you should switch to ``pyproject.toml`` soon.
+These files no longer work with Flit 3 and above.

    Run ``python3 -m flit.tomlify`` to convert a ``flit.ini`` file to ``pyproject.toml``.